Overview

 Margin at Risk: This calculation represents the sum of the last 365 days from the most recent invoice.
 The numbers dynamically update as customers churn or shift between risk categories.

-Recency Score: Represents how recently the customer has purchased within the churn period.
+Recency Score: Represents how recently the customer has purchased within the churn period/ This calculation is dynamic per company and recalculates daily based on purchase history

 Customer Calculation: Customers included in the predictive model must have a minimum of three invoices to ensure accurate predictions of their propensity to make future purchases.